nrschlies/Projects/README.md

     - **Description**: A culmination of ENGR102: Electromechanical System Design.
 Showcased a robot car demonstrating line tracking and obstacle detection capabilities.

 - **ENGR-103**:
-    - **Description**: Over the duration of this semester-long course, ideated and prototyped an obstacle detection system catered for the Braille Institute.
+    - **Description**: Over the duration of this semester-long course, ideated and prototyped an obstacle detection system catered for the Braille Institute for the Blind.

 - **pi_approx.py**:
-    - **Description**: Implemented Monte Carlo approximation alongside a circle representation to deduce the value of pi.
+    - **Description**: Implemented Monte Carlo approximation alongside a circle representation to analytically deduce the value of pi.

 - **led-cam.py**:
     - **Description**: Utilizes face_recognition library for RasPi cam and checks if that face recognition is in the list of blacklisted users.
 If the raspberry pi camera detects a blacklisted face, a series of Neopixel lights alternate in a blue-red pattern.